ClayDowling/conference-proposals/wtf-is-your-orm-doing.md

 * Write basic SQL queries.
 * Write code to use SQL queries.
-* Test code to use SQL queries.
+* Test code that uses SQL queries.
 * Know when and where SQL will help you.